folofur/dog-search/README.md

 breed buttons will scroll out of view, so I want to change this so these elements have a fixed position.

-If there's time, I'll ensure the header buttons look ok on mobile.
+If there's time, I'll ensure the button layouts look ok on mobile.